 - Do I need to submit a form to have the policy apply to a course I retake?

-- Yes, the Grade Replacement Application must be submitted to the Registrar's Office after you have registered for the course but before the drop deadline of the course being repeated.
+- Yes, the Grade Replacement Application must be submitted to the Office of the Registrar after you have registered for the course but before the drop deadline of the course being repeated.
 One application is required for each course being repeated.

 - Are there any limitations to the number of times a course can be repeated under Grade Replacement?

 - Yes.
 Beginning Fall 2013, Grade Replacement may be used once per course for a maximum of six (6) courses.
 These limits only apply to courses repeated Fall 2013 or later.

 - I took a course once, then took it a second time and used Grade Forgiveness.
 If I repeat it a third time, can Grade Replacement apply?

 - Yes.
 Under the previous Grade Forgiveness Policy, the first attempt of the course was removed from the calculation of your GPA.
 If you take the course a third time, the second attempt will also be removed from your GPA calculations if you submit the Grade Replacement Application.